yaoyao12138/lab-self-hosting-k8s/README.md

 ## How to access?

-After Instana is launched, to access Instana UI, open https://${INSTANA_HOST} in browser, username: admin@instana.local, password: passw0rd.
+After Instana is launched, to access Instana UI, open https://${INSTANA_FQDN} in browser, username: admin@instana.local, password: passw0rd.

-Here $INSTANA_HOST is the hostname for the machine that runs KIND and Instana workloads.
+Here $INSTANA_FQDN is the hostname for the machine that runs KIND and Instana workloads.